Oscarita25/Oscarita25/README.md

 ### Gaming, Youtube and Video editing

-My Alt Name for Gaming is Oscarita25/Modn4rstuff/Yummymuffin25.
+If you are for somereason interested my Alt Name for Gaming is Oscarita25/Modn4rstuff/Yummymuffin25.
-I have created some Youtube Channels but most of them were stupid attempts at doing something i didn't want to put effort in. those the ones what i am pretty ok with sharing, the other ones are pretty easy to find with my alt names and are kind of cringe (forgot the password and can't delete):
+I have created some Youtube Channels(who did not?) but most of them were stupid attempts at doing something i didn't want to put effort in or i simply lost my password. those the ones what i am pretty ok with sharing, the other ones are pretty easy to find with my alt names and are kind of cringe:

 #### The Channel maily for my gaming: